All Episodes

 Thank you.

-All right, we appreciate it.
+We appreciate it.

 I mean, this is a shocking poll.

-That is New York in play.
+Is New York in play?

 We'll get to that.

-Your calls 800-941 Sean as we continue.
+Your calls, 800-941-Sean, as we continue.

 Up next, our final roundup and information overload hour.

-Hey, don't forget, catch the best of the Sean Hannity show every weekend, right here on this station.
+Hey, don't forget, catch the best of the Sean Hannity Show every weekend, right here on this station.